 This seems simple to anyone looking in from outside, but for the involved parties, it is emotionally tough.
 You need to have excellent and honest communication with him, without the fear of him misrepresenting, misunderstanding or merely rejecting your point as?
 Silly?.
 What he understands is not your responsibility; the only thing that you are responsible for is presenting your location is bright, non-judgmental, and non-blaming style.
 Keep the grammar of ?I?;?I feel this or I think that?
 For example, and stay away from?
 You do not do this, or you make me believe this?.
 This will help the communication process.

 Always know that you are in control of your situation.
-You cannot control others but you can control how you react to them to a greater extent than you think.
-If your romantic needs can be fulfilled in the way you would like, nothing like it.
-If they can’t, even after the negotiations that you are required to make at your end (you’ll know those after talking to him), then there is no shame in leaving the marriage to drive your point home; and then finally divorcing if it still seems mutually non-negotiable.
-You owe yourself happiness and have the capacity to generate it for yourself.
+You cannot control others, but you can control how you react to them to a greater extent than you think if your romantic needs can be fulfilled in the way you would like, nothing like it.
+If they can’t, even after the negotiations that you are required to make at your end (you’ll know those after talking to him), then there is no shame in leaving the marriage to drive your point home; and later finally divorcing if it still seems mutually non-negotiable.
+You owe yourself happiness and can generate it for yourself.